EloGank/lol-php-api/README.md

 Unofficial RTMP API fully PHP and asynchronous for League of Legends.
 With this API you can retrieve some data about summoners in real-time directly from Riot servers.

+**You can use the API client from this repository : https://github.com/EloGank/lol-php-api-client**

 ### Features

 * A ready-to-use API server